Tough Guys Don't Dance (film)

-Tough Guys Don't Dance is a 1987 crime mystery drama film written and directed by Norman Mailer based on his novel of the same name.
+Tough Guys Don't Dance is a 1987 American crime mystery drama film written and directed by Norman Mailer based on his novel of the same name.
 It is a murder mystery/film noir piece.
 It was screened out of competition at the 1987 Cannes Film Festival.

-The film received a mixed reaction from critics and was a box office bomb.
+The film received mixed reviews from critics and was a box office bomb.
 It was also nominated for four 1988 Independent Spirit Awards.

 Plot

-A month after his party-obsessed wife Patty Lareine left him, Tim Madden is visited by his father Dougy, who tells Tim that he has stopped chemotherapy because "tough guys don't dance".
-Tim reveals to his father that there are parts of two murdered bodies in his cellar, and that while he doesn't think that he murdered them, he has been suffering from blackouts and hallucinations.

-He recalls to his father how he had awoken five days earlier, after spending the night doing cocaine and having sex with pornographic film actress Jessica Pond in front of her partner Lonnie Pangborn, to discover bloody clothing in his car and a new tattoo on his arm featuring the first name of his former girlfriend Madeleine Falco.
-The new Provincetown police chief Luther Regency, who was now married to Madeleine, warned Tim to remove his marijuana stash from the woods before state troopers found it.
-Tim went to the stash and discovered a severed head hidden under the drugs.
-He later found out from Regency that Lonnie had committed suicide and Jessica was missing.
+A month after his party-obsessed wife Patty Lareine left him, Tim Madden's father Dougy tells Tim that he has stopped chemotherapy because "tough guys don't dance".
+Tim reveals in turn that there are parts of two murdered bodies in his cellar, and that while he doesn't think that he murdered them, he has been suffering from blackouts and hallucinations.
+Five days earlier, Tim spent the night doing cocaine and having sex with pornographic film actress Jessica Pond in front of her partner Lonnie Pangborn.
+He awoke to discover bloody clothing in his car and the name of his former girlfriend Madeleine Falco tattooed on his arm.
+When the new Provincetown police chief Luther Regency, now married to Madeleine, warned Tim to remove his marijuana stash from the woods before state troopers found it, Tim discovered a severed head hidden in the stash.

-Flashing back, Tim remembers meeting Madeleine when he was working as a bartender.
-He then remembers meeting Patty, after he encouraged Madeleine to go swinging with Patty and her then husband Big Stoop.
-Afterwards, Patty promised to get rid of Big Stoop, marry and then divorce a rich man for his money, and then marry Tim so that he could follow his dreams and become a writer.
-On the trip back Tim and Madeleine fought, which caused their car to crash, and Madeleine suffered injuries that rendered her infertile.

-Tim recalls reuniting with Patty after spending time in prison for dealing cocaine.
-Patty told him that she'd married her rich man, Tim's former classmate Wardley Meeks III, and convinced him to hire Tim as Patty's chauffeur.
-Patty filed for divorce, and Tim testified against Wardley to help her get a large settlement.
+Regency tells Tim that Lonnie committed suicide and Jessica is missing.
+In a flashback, Tim remembers meeting Madeleine when he was a bartender, then meeting Patty and encouraging Madeleine to swing with her and husband Big Stoop.
+Patty promised to get rid of Big Stoop, marry and then divorce a rich man for his money, then marry Tim to finance his dreams of being a writer.
+An argument between Tim and Madeleine while driving caused their car to crash, rendering Madeleine infertile.
+Later, after spending time in prison for dealing cocaine, Tim reunited with Patty who'd married her rich man, Tim's former classmate Wardley Meeks III.
+She convinced him to hire Tim as Patty's chauffeur then filed for divorce.
+Tim testified against Wardley to help her get a large settlement.